 Get the letter of recommendation for an ESA

 This is something that happens when you need it.
-If you’re pushy about wanting an ESA, many doctors and LMHPs will assume you’re trying to use the letter as an excuse to travel easier or live with your pet.
+If you’re pushy about wanting an ESA, many doctors and LMHPs will assume you’re trying to use the letter as an excuse to live with your pet.
 If you’re clear about why you think an emotional support animal will benefit your daily mental and emotional health, and you’re honest about needing the letter for no other reason, you can obtain their written/typed letter quickly.

 Pay for the letter